Introducation to Hard Skills vs Soft Skills

 You very well understand that skill is an innate or acquired ability to perform a task with expertise.
-We do have different tasks to perform throughout our lives; since, we need to acquire different types of Hard Skills vs Soft Skills to meet our needs and requirements of the specific task.
+We have different tasks to perform throughout our lives; we need to develop different types of Hard Skills vs Soft Skills to meet our needs and requirements of the specific task.

-Let us now check out what are the different types of Hard Skills vs Soft Skills through the story of Peter.
+Let us now check out the different types of Hard Skills vs Soft Skills through the story of Peter.

-Some local town people hired to load and unload the ships suggested to the captain that he should try the service of one of their local man, Peter, an old fisherman who also fixed fishing boats around the town.
-Desperate to get the ship moving, the captain ordered that Peter be brought abroad the ship at the earliest.
+Some local townspeople hired to load and unload the ships suggested to the captain that he should try the service of one of their local man, Peter, an old fisherman who also fixed fishing boats around the town.
+In a hurry to depart, the captain instructed Peter to be brought aboard the ship at their earliest convenience.

-Peter walked in with some tools in his overall and went to the engine room and began to inspect the engine intently.
-As the captain watched losing all the hope of getting out the town anytime soon, Peter pulled a small hammer and tapped the engine thrice.
-Lo behold, the engine roared to life when started, dropping the captains jaw to the floor.
-He shook Peter’s rough hands saying, “I couldn’t thank you enough for what you have done”.
-Peter acknowledged the appreciation and then he pulled out a piece of paper and handed his roughly written bill to the captain which amounted to $6000.
+Peter walked in with some tools in his overalls, went to the engine room, and began to inspect the engine intently.
+As the captain soon lost hope of leaving the town, Peter took out a small hammer and tapped the engine three times before him.
+Lo behold, the engine roared to life when it started, dropping the captain’s jaw to the floor.
+He shook Peter’s rough hands, saying, “I couldn’t thank you enough for what you have done.”
+Peter acknowledged the appreciation, then pulled out a piece of paper and handed his roughly written bill, which amounted to $6000, to the captain.

-Now that the ship was back to life, the desperation was gone from the captain.
-He hesitated to pay such a huge amount for a simple task of tapping an engine with a small hammer.
-Since, Peter had huge fan following in the town he could not offend him either by refusing to pay the bill.
+The captain’s desperation dissipated now that the ship had returned to life.
+He hesitated to pay a massive amount for tapping an engine with a small hammer.
+Since Peter had a huge fan following in the town, he could not offend him by refusing to pay the bill.

-Without blinking for a second, Peter took back the scrap of bill, and added above $6000,
+Without blinking for a second, Peter took back a scrap of the bill and added above $6000,

 Tapping with hammer = $ 2.00